rns/kollos-luif-doc/d2l/spec.md

 ```

 The first field of an RHS alternative other than the first can be `'|'` or `'||'`
-that sets the same or looser precedence of such alternative.
+that sets the same or looser precedence for it.
 If the first field is not `'|'` or `'||'`, then `'|'` is implied.

 ### Adverbs